 Organics will be collected once the program is fully operational.
 The program is in the design phase and the collection methods and details are under development.

 Show All Answers

 The program is being developed and an official launch date is unknown.
 The first shipment of 1,600 units is expected to arrive by late 2022.
-The program will be implemented in phases to ensure smooth uptake in the community and will take 1-2 years to engage the whole community.
+The program will be implemented in phases to ensure smooth uptake in the community and is expected to take a few years.

-All residents living within Nelson's city limits will be eligible to participate in the organics diversion program however rollout will take place in phases.
+All residents living in single-family homes within Nelson's city limits will be eligible to participate in the organics diversion program however the rollout will take place in phases.
 Select Multi-family buildings (buildings with more than 10 dwellings) will be contacted to participate in the program.

 A pre-treatment appliance is an in-home clean technology that transforms food waste into a natural soil amendment.
 About the size of a bread maker, pre-treatment appliances pulverize and dehydrate food scraps breaking them down in a matter of hours.
-The weight and volume of food scraps are reduced by ~90%, leaving users with sterile biomass that is easy to store and can be used in backyard gardening or collected by the City.
+The weight and volume of food scraps are reduced by ~90%, leaving users with dry material that is easy to store and can be used in backyard gardening or collected by the City.

 Council is launching this program with circularity and sustainability in mind.
 Through the purchasing process, both the City and the manufacturer have committed to sustainable practices throughout the span of the program.
 This includes: